Things to Do in Kuala Lumpur

 -View the architecture of a historic Moorish-style place of worship

--Appreciate colourful, intricate carvings at the oldest Hindu temple
+-Appreciate colourful, intricate carvings at the oldest Hindus temple

 -Sing/dance by the Klang River to a riveting Malay song